Business Expenses Insurance is similar to Income Protection Insurance, but it’s designed specifically for business owners.

 - Phone, gas and electricity

 Business expenses premiums are usually tax deductible, and can be packaged with income protection insurance to make sure both your personal income and work expenses are covered.

 What does it cost?

 The cost of business expenses insurance varies based on a range of factors including your age, gender, and the amount of cover you require.
 As an example, for the equivalent of $3.52 a day, a 30-year-old female hairdresser could buy a policy that pays a benefit of $4,615 a month*.

 * Based on an Asteron Life Complete policy, non-smokers, stepped premiums paid annually, Queensland residents, 30-day waiting period.

 Business Expenses Insurance from Suncorp

-A Suncorp Financial Adviser can work with you to determine an appropriate level of cover for your needs.
+A Suncorp Financial Planner can work with you to determine an appropriate level of cover for your needs.
 And because we undertake an assessment of your current situation and medical history, the insurance you’ll receive is likely to be more relevant and cost-effective.